nv-support/deepstream_tools/yolo_deepstream/deepstream_yolo/README.md

 - `config_infer_primary_yoloV8.txt`: Configuration file for the GStreamer nvinfer plugin for the YoloV8 detector model.
 - `config_infer_primary_yoloV8_dla.txt`: Configuration file for the GStreamer nvinfer plugin for the YoloV8 detector model running with DLA on Jetson.
 - `config_infer_primary_yoloV9.txt`: Configuration file for the GStreamer nvinfer plugin for the YoloV9 detector model.
+- `config_infer_primary_yoloV11.txt`: Configuration file for the GStreamer nvinfer plugin for the YoloV11 detector model.
 - `nvdsinfer_custom_impl_Yolo/nvdsparsebbox_Yolo.cpp`: Output layer parsing function for detected objects for the Yolo models.
 - `nvdsinfer_custom_impl_Yolo/nvdsparsebbox_Yolo_cuda.cu`: Output layer parsing function for detected objects for the Yolo models by CUDA.